EcdysisFoundation/metaformer_ecdysis/README.md

     exit

-Then one can return later and determine if it still running with the last_training.log
+Then one can return later and determine if it still running with the last_training.log.
+Once the training is completed, the output, stats, and log should be reviewed to determine if it completed successfully and is suitable to deploy.
+If so, the following script is used to deploy the model.

+    bash deploy/training_deploy.sh morphospecies model_name

 ### Scripts and modules